Investing

 Dividend-Paying Stocks

-Dividend stocks are another great example of a truly passive income stream.
+Dividend stocks represent another excellent truly passive income source.

 REITs

-REITs can be easily purchased through any full-service broker (such as Vanguard and Fidelity), discount broker, or even most robo-advisors.
+REITs are easily accessible through full-service brokers (like Vanguard and Fidelity), discount brokers, or most robo-advisors.

 Don’t Rule Out Rental Properties Yet …